-The purpose of the Eselenkei LSP SEA was to reinforce and legitimize the Eselenkei LSP beyond the CGK approval by legalizing it under section 57A (1) of the Environmental Management and Coordination Act (Amendment Act 2015) after subjecting it to comprehensive screening against relevant environmental and social governance frameworks.
+The Eselenkei LSP SEA is a rare grassroot effort for compliance with S57A (1&2a) which requires "All Policies, Plans and Programmes to be subjected to Strategic Environmental Assessment (SEA).
+The SEA was to reinforce and legitimize the Eselenkei LSP beyond the CGK approval by legalizing it under section 57A (1) of the Environmental Management and Coordination Act (Amendment Act 2015) after subjecting it to comprehensive screening against relevant environmental and social governance frameworks.
 The SEA was expected to ensure that the LSP is well aligned with relevant policies, legal frameworks and subsidiary regulations at local, county and national levels for ease of implementation and enforcement as the principal landuse governance instrument under the private land tenure regime.
 The gazettement of the SEA report would legalize the Eselenkei LSP and support its application including legal enforcement of landuse restrictions in order to avoid landuse disorder and irreversible environmental and social problems that are likely to be triggered by land subdivision and land reform including widespread land disposal, land leasing, fencing, charcoal burning which are incompatible with pastoralism and wildlife conservation.
 The aim of the SEA was to legalize and legitimize the LSP through its gazettement to instil the required muscle as a communal strategy against negative landuse changes which are likely to affect community livelihoods in a negative way.